Welcome to Stanford's Precalculus Resource Portal!

 Mathematical skills and a good facility with quantitative reasoning and critical thinking are the cornerstones of a college education and crucial for almost every Stanford major, no matter whether you plan to major in the natural sciences, engineering, or even medicine or the humanities.
 Mastering basic mathematical skills early gives you the freedom and prerequisites to study whatever subject you wish.
 It has been our experience that students often find the first few weeks of math class familiar enough that they concentrate their energies elsewhere, only to find that their math classes pick up steam and move into less familiar territory quickly.
 If you are at all shaky with high school algebra, you might find yourself working hard just to stay even.
 We would like to do all we can to help you succeed in this transition.

 You can begin working through this material immediately starting in mid-August, or else wait until the beginning of the quarter.
-We recognize that it can be difficult to stay motivated, so we will be offering online tutoring from mid-August until the middle of the Fall quarter, as well as drop-in tutoring hours during the first half of the Fall quarter.
+We recognize that it can be difficult to stay motivated, so we will be offering drop-in tutoring hours during the first few weeks of the Fall quarter.
+If there is interest, we will also offer online tutoring from the end of August until the middle of the Fall quarter.
 More information on how to access these resources can be found on our Tutoring page.